10 Days and 9 Nights Journeying through Yellowstone National Park’s Back Country

 The pubococcygeus muscle is the primary agonist muscle to the perineal, and activates as a part of the levator ani muscle group.
 This is the muscle connects to the base of the spinal cord to contain energy within the spinal cord.

-Bulbospongiosus muscle is a superficial muscle of the perineum, in both males and females covering the bulb of the sex organ, or Bulbospongiosus_Femalevaginal wall and penis shaft.
+Bulbospongiosus muscle is a superficial muscle of the perineum, in both males and females covering the bulb of the sex organ, or vaginal wall and penis shaft.
 Then it connects to the front of the anus in two symmetrical parts.
 This is said to be the orgasm muscle, contributing to erection, ejaculation, and closes the vagina during intercourse.
 It is extremely important to the functioning of the sex organs and the muscles of excretion.

 Mula bandha is the primary bandha in yoga, it is said to seal energy into the spinal cord.
 Iyengar said that while one is working with the mula bandha, they are focused on the root of existence and creation.
 Ideally, you can practice this after an inhale, while you retain your breath.
 Squeeze your sex organs up and in while holding your breath for a few moments, then release.
 A 5 count can work well to start, then start working between exhale and inhale, when the breath has left the body completely, then engage the bottom of your diaphragm as the exhale completes, or essentially squeeze the exhale out.
 This is your Mula Bandha.